 How do we teach?
 The multidisciplinary M.Sc. in Neuroscience at TCIN attracts students with a variety of academic, cultural and international backgrounds.
 Considering the diverse academic backgrounds of the M.Sc. class, in addition to learning within the context of formal lecture and workshop sessions, we encourage fellow students to learn about each other’s cultures and backgrounds, which enhances their overall experience.

-State of art facilities in TCIN: The M.Sc.
-Neuroscience course is run by the Department of Physiology, School of Medicine and is currently directed by Prof. Kumlesh K. Dev.
-The course is based primarily in the Trinity College Institute of Neuroscience (TCIN).
-The TCIN laboratories and offices occupy the top two floors of the Lloyd Institute, which also houses TCIN’s MRI research suite, the only one of its kind in Ireland.
-TCIN provides and environment where students have access to state-of-the-art research and teaching facilities with fully-equipped laboratories and lecture theatres.
-The students’ overall training experience is enhanced by the daily oppertunities to interact with high-calibre neuroscientists of wide and complementary expertise including, neurology, psychiatry, neurodegeneration, genetics, immunology, bioengineering, nanoscience and neuroimaging.
+State of the art facilities: The M.Sc.
+Neuroscience course is run by the Department of Physiology, School of Medicine and supported by researchers in Trinity College Institute of Neuroscience (TCIN) and Trinity Biomedical Sciences Institute (TBSI), as well as collaborating hospitals and pharma.
+The students’ overall training experience is enhanced by the daily opportunities to interact with high-calibre neuroscientists of wide and complementary expertise including, neurology, psychiatry, neurodegeneration, genetics, immunology, bioengineering, nanoscience and neuroimaging.

 How to apply

 You can apply directly via the SITS application system by following this link: https://www.tcd.ie/courses/postgraduate/az/course.php?id=DPTMD-NEUR-1F09